Wines Shipped Direct to Louisiana Consumers

 - If the return is late by more than 10 days: 20% of the total tax due reported on Line 8.

-A return must be filed each month, even if no direct shipments to consumers are made during the reporting period.
+Form R-5696, Louisiana Tax Return for Wines Shipped Directly to Consumers, must be filed each month even if no direct shipments to consumers are made during the reporting period.

-Complete Schedule 1 (R-5697) and Schedule 2 (R-5698) before filling in the tax return.
+Complete Form R-5697, Schedule 1, Sparkling Wines Shipped Direct to Louisiana Consumers and Form R-5698, Schedule 2, Still Wines Shipped Direct to Louisiana Consumers, before completing the tax return.
 Transfer totals from the schedules to the tax return.
-These schedules may be found on the LDR website at www.revenue.louisiana.gov.
+These schedules may be found on the Departments website at www.revenue.louisiana.gov/Forms/ForBusinesses.

 Schedule 1 is for shipments of sparkling wines and wines having an alcohol content of greater than 24% by volume.
 Use as many sheets as necessary.
 A computer printout showing all of the same information required on the schedule may be substituted.
 Copies of all invoices must be attached.

 Schedule 2 is for reporting still wines shipped into Louisiana.
 A separate schedule must be prepared for still wines containing an alcohol content of greater than 14% up to 24% and still wines with an alcohol content of 14% and under.
-Write the type of wine being reported at the top of each page.
 Use as many pages as necessary.
 A computer printout showing all of the same information required on the schedule may be substituted.
 Copies of all invoices must be attached.

 How to Get Started

-- Complete an Application for Authority to Make Direct Shipments of Wines to Louisiana Consumers, form R-8695. http://revenue.louisiana.gov/Forms/ForBusinesses
+- Complete Form R-8695, Application for Authority to Make Direct Shipments of Wines to Louisiana Consumer.
+The form can be found on the Departments website at http://revenue.louisiana.gov/Forms/ForBusinesses.
+Complete an Application for Authority to Make Direct Shipments of Wines to Louisiana Consumers, form.

 - Log into the Louisiana Taxpayer Access Point (LaTap) https://latap.revenue.louisiana.gov and register for a Louisiana Sales Tax Account.

-Each month, you will be mailed a Louisiana Tax Return for Sparkling and Still Wines Shipped Direct to Consumers (Form R-5696).
-This return must be completed and mailed to the Louisiana Department of Revenue (LDR), PO Box 201, Baton Rouge, LA 70821 each month, even if no direct shipments to consumers are made during the reporting period.
-In addition, a Louisiana Sales Tax return (R-1029) must be filed for each reporting period.
-Currently, you can file and remit the Louisiana Sales Tax electronically.
+Each month, you will be mailed Form R-5696, Louisiana Tax Return for Wines Shipped Direct to Consumers.
+This return must be completed and mailed to the Louisiana Department of Revenue, PO Box 201, Baton Rouge, LA 70821 each month, even if no direct shipments to consumers are made during the reporting period.
 If you have questions pertaining to the direct shipped sparkling and still wine tax, please contact us at email@example.com or (855) 307-3893.